Best things to do in Tokyo: A 2026 travel guide

 Imperial Palace

-The Imperial Palace in Tokyo, residence of the Emperor of Japan, stands on the historic site of the former Edo Castle.
+The Imperial Palace in Tokyo, the residence of the Emperor of Japan, stands on the historic site of the former Edo Castle.
 It represents Japan’s transition from the Edo era to the modern period.

 Though visitors aren’t allowed to enter the palace itself, the gardens are open to the public year-round.
+It’s a beautiful setting for picnics, cherry blossom viewing, and appreciating Tokyo’s blend of nature and history.

 Tokyo National Museum